 3. van Leeuwen, J. (ed.): Computer Science Today.
 Recent Trends and Developments.
 Lecture Notes in Computer Science, Vol. 1000.
 Springer-Verlag, Berlin Heidelberg New York (1995)

 4. Michalewicz, Z.: Genetic Algorithms + Data Structures = Evolution Programs.
 3rd edn.
 Springer-Verlag, Berlin Heidelberg New York (1996)

-Dr. Engels Comments:
+Appendix: Plan of Milestones

+History of Feedback

+September 12, 2017

 Comments on your proposal - first a formatting comment: please follow the format exactly.
 Do not change it.
 For example, there is no blank line between paragraphs.

 Question on your proposal: What is the problem you are solving?
 In addition, how do you measure success?
 Why is it not trivial to create an index?
 Specifically, how would it be created?
 How would it be used?

 In writing, do not state your opinions…eg do not use “Our belief…” Write neutral.
 This is not an opinion piece.

 The concept is good, but it’s not clear why this is a capstone project.
 Indexes are created all the time.
 Why is it hard?
 How is this more than a simple exercise?
 How do you assess success?
 You are missing all of the problem details and measures of success.

 Please add the problem and additional details.

-Milestones: